-This course will guide the participates to develop key concepts and techniques for building operational excellence in processing units.
+This course will guide the participates to develop key concepts and techniques for building operational excellence petroleum refining units.
 These key concepts can be utilized to make operating and maintenance decisions that can improve your unit's performance.

-Many aspects of operations management can be improved including, product recoveries, purities, energy utilization, cost, quality, and safety.
+Many aspects of process plant management can be improved including, product recoveries, purities, energy utilization, cost, quality and safety.
 This cannot be achieved without first an understanding of basic fundamental principles of these concepts.
 These principles need to be understood in advance of operating and troubleshooting a process unit for the manager or problem solving to be effective.

-This seminar focuses on the core building blocks of process systems, operation, maintenance, equipment, and economics.
-This program will emphasize the process unit operation fundamentals, safe utilization of these fundamentals by operations, engineering, maintenance, and support personnel.
+This seminar focuses on the core building blocks of the process plant systems, operation, maintenance, equipment and economics.
+This program will emphasize the process unit operation fundamentals, safe utilization of these fundamentals by operations, engineering, maintenance and support personnel.